islamelsayed97/CDC-debezium-kafka-nifi/README.md

    - The data is parsed, and relevant update details.
    - NiFi workflows transform and route the data to the appropriate destinations.

-5. **Elasticsearch:**
+5. **Elasticsearch and Kibana:**
-   - The transformed data is indexed in Elasticsearch for real-time updates tracking and querying capabilities.
+   - The transformed data is indexed in Elasticsearch for real-time updates tracking.
-   - This enables efficient visualization and historical analysis of changes in the transactions data.
+   - Kibana is used to visualize and query the Elasticsearch data, enabling efficient analysis of changes in the transactions table.

-6. **Secondary Database:**
+6. **BigQuery:**
-   - The processed updates are also written to another database, ensuring data consistency and enabling downstream applications to access the synchronized data.
+   - The processed updates are also written to BigQuery, providing a robust data warehouse solution for advanced analytics which is updated in real time.

 ---